makerdao/community/governance/votes/Executive vote - January 15, 2021.md

 ### Revoke Permissions for the Liquidations Circuit Breaker on Stablecoin Vault-types where Liquidations are Disabled

-As per this [update](https://forum.makerdao.com/t/limiting-governance-attack-surface-for-stablecoins/6057) from the MakerDAO Smart Contracts Domain Team, the Liquidations Circuit Breaker (`FlipperMom`) will no longer have permission to enable liquidations on USDC-A, PAXUSD-A, TUSD-A, GUSD-A, PSM-USDC-A, and USDC-B if this proposal passes.
+As per this [update](https://forum.makerdao.com/t/limiting-governance-attack-surface-for-stablecoins/6057) from the MakerDAO Smart Contracts Domain Team, the Liquidations Circuit Breaker (`FlipperMom`) will no longer have permission to enable liquidations on USDC-A, PAXUSD-A, TUSD-A, GUSD-A, and USDC-B if this proposal passes.
 This will mean liquidations cannot be enabled for these vault-types without waiting for the [GSM Pause Delay](https://community-development.makerdao.com/en/learn/governance/param-gsm-pause-delay).
 Please see the linked thread for further details on this proposed change.

 ## Summary